-How can I make my wash rack safer?
+How to make your horse’s wash rack safer!

 Watch out for big gaps in between washrack mats.
 People and horses can trip or stumble.
 But most likely people and not horses.

 - If you have a wash area that’s mostly a place to tie your horse and a hose, you may want to add some pea gravel to prevent the mud from taking over.
 A few mats over some gravel can work well, too.
 You may find that you need to pull the mats every so often and level out the gravel.